jpettersson/contain/README.md

 * Ensure that interactive scripts work (issue with lein repl quitting immidiately)
 * Helper methods for building docker images?
 * Get rid of all `.unwrap()` calls
+* Support IDE plugins using docker exec (background processes)
+  * Start a container in the background and execute rustc, leiningen, etc inside it.

 Configuration (.contain.yaml)
 * Support extra mountpoints?